ECCC-MSC/open-data/README.md

 # Scope and objectives

+The main objective of the 'MSC Open Data documentation' is to consolidate public documentation at a single location with links, images and interactive content, and maintained up to date and iteratively improved over time.
+Improvements and actions pertaining to this documentation is coordinated by the [Comité de la documentation publique](comdoc/readme.md).

 The repository manages the documentation published on https://eccc-msc.github.io/open-data/ which will be eventually published on Canada.ca pages.

 Other MSC public data documentation is published at the following locations: